 If your pet eats paint, it is always important to phone your veterinarian for individual advice.
 Where possible, you should bring a photo of the ingredients on the can of paint to your vet visit so your vet can calculate how much of each ingredient your pet has eaten, and help you make a treatment plan.

-First, do not induce vomiting or give anything to your fur babyThis could make things worse as it could cause damage to your pet’s digestive system, and can lead to choking.
+First, do not panic and do not induce vomiting or give anything to your fur babyThis could make things worse as it could cause damage to your pet’s digestive system, and can lead to choking.

 Next, see what type of paint your dog has eaten, and then call your vet or a pet poison hotline as soon as possible.
 They’ll give you guidance on what to do and if treatment is necessary.